 - Provide pro forma settlement showing results and costs

-- Sell metal and make payment to plant owner
+- Sell metal and make payment to the plant owner

-What were the risks for the plant owner trying to work directly with a smelter?
+What were the risks for the plant owner trying to work directly with the processors?

 With limited knowledge and experience with PGM recycling, there were many risks for the plant owner to proceed on their own.

-- Not finding the right smelter to handle this particular material at reasonable costs
+- Not finding the right processors to handle this particular material at reasonable costs

-- Not clearly understanding the smelter’s terms and minimum concentration thresholds
+- Not clearly understanding the processor’s terms and minimum concentration thresholds

 - Not understanding the assay process and leveraging independent testing

 - Not understanding the best way to package and transport the material